Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

        1. Edit the `tmp.txt` file, adding the new nodes to the `node_list`.

-    1. (`ncn#`) Create the Session template.
+    1. (`ncn-mw#`) Create the session template.

        1. Set the name of the template.

-          The name of the Session template is determined by the name provided to the `--name` option on the command line.
+          The name of the session template is determined by the name provided to the `--name` option on the command line.
-          Use the current value of `$BOS_TEMPLATE` if wanting to overwrite the existing Session template.
+          Use the current value of `$BOS_TEMPLATE` if wanting to overwrite the existing session template.
           If wanting to use the current value, then skip this sub-step.
           Otherwise, provide a different name for `BOS_TEMPLATE` which will be used the `--name` option.
           The name specified in `tmp.txt` is overridden by the value provided to the `--name` option.